-Jury trial experience: Mr. Godfrey has served as lead counsel in more than 90 jury trials throughout the United States.
+Jury trial experience: Mr. Godfrey has served as lead counsel in 97 jury trials throughout the United States.
 His diverse trial experience includes complex commercial claims, product liability, insurance bad faith, medical malpractice, lender liability, fires and explosions, computer liability, class-actions, civil rights, employment discrimination and employment contract disputes, premises liability, criminal defense and automobile cases in state and federal courts.
 He also has substantial experience in FINRA securities arbitrations and SEC administrative matters.

 Appellate experience: Mr. Godfrey has served as lead appellate counsel in a large number of cases, establishing new law in State and Federal court.
 Click to see a list of Mr. Godfrey’s published appellate cases.

 International legal experience: Mr. Godfrey has handled litigation in England, Scotland, South Africa, China, the Seychelles Islands, Canada and Mexico, including supervision of local counsel in those countries and coordination of high-stakes multi-national litigation.